 Of significant interest; the canyon serves as home to a small indigenous population known as the Naxi.
 Their principal subsistence comes from serving as guides for hikers and tourists.

 Tiger Leaping Gorge measures approximately 9.3 mi (15 km) in length.
 It also boasts a maximum depth of roughly 12,434 ft (3,790 m).

 The width of both the river and the gorge varies greatly.
 At one point, Tiger Leaping Gorge narrows to a width of only 82 ft (35 m).

 The gorge has a natural division into three separate sections.
 It also contains several small waterfalls, as well as a staggering 18 different sections of rapids.

 Tiger Leaping Gorge Hazards and Concerns

-Though its beauty is undeniable, the terrain of Tiger Leaping Gorge is extremely dangerous (NO surprise, from looking at these photos!).
-The river itself is considered unnavigable, with numerous deaths occurring among those who have attempted it.
-Hiking the region is possible though it is only recommended for experienced hikers (understandable!).
-Over the past 20 years, several extensive dam projects have been proposed for Tiger Leaping Gorge.
-To date, however (and thankfully) these have been voted down, due to concerns over environmental impact and the displacement of the indigenous peoples.
+Over the past 20 years, various groups proposed several extensive dam projects for Tiger Leaping Gorge.
+To date, however (and thankfully) these have been voted down.
+This occurred primarily because of concerns over environmental impact and the displacement of the indigenous peoples.